marioortizmanero/nullderef.com/content/blog/phone-intro/index.md

 - comprehensive statistics,
 - or having someone else to control your usage.

-Not everything is limited to blocking apps; there are also minimal app launchers[^launchers] or simple productivity timers[^timers]. {% include "app" name="minimalist phone" android="com.qqlabs.minimalistlauncher" %} does well in the "seamless experience" department by filtering notifications and taking over your launcher to control how you open apps.
+Not everything is limited to blocking apps; there are also minimal app launchers[^launchers] or simple productivity timers[^timers]. {% include "app" name: "minimalist phone" android: "com.qqlabs.minimalistlauncher" %} does well in the "seamless experience" department by filtering notifications and taking over your launcher to control how you open apps.
 I don't want to do an exhaustive analysis, but just searching "screentime" will already return many results on the app store.
 It's worth downloading a few until you find your favorite anyway.

 However, manufacturers have it much easier, given that they have full system access over your phone.
-For instance, the open-source app {% include "app" name="TimeLimit" android="io.timelimit.android.google.store" %} is an even more configurable alternative to "Digital Wellbeing".
+For instance, the open-source app {% include "app" name: "TimeLimit" android: "io.timelimit.android.google.store" %} is an even more configurable alternative to "Digital Wellbeing".
 But being external, it needs to start with a long (and worrying) step to grant permissions.
 This alone is one step too many to make it widespread --- I'd argue that even having to install an app is too much.

 To improve the user experience, some apps make emphasis on explaining how to use their features.
 Others avoid it by trying to be smarter; they have your current phone's usage data, so they already know which apps you use too much.
 One last approach is to be opinionated and only support a subset of features that may integrate better or have more impact.
 The Light Phone 2 does this by only providing their limited list of features; if you're missing one, maybe you'll get it, but maybe not.

 Something else raising the barrier of entry is monetization.
 Although necessary, some subscription models can be too much.
-A particularly creative app I liked was {% include "app" name="Digital Detox" android="com.urbandroid.ddc" %}, which makes you pay $2 upon failing to meet your phone usage goals.
+A particularly creative app I liked was {% include "app" name: "Digital Detox" android: "com.urbandroid.ddc" %}, which makes you pay $2 upon failing to meet your phone usage goals.

 It's just great to have so many options and not being locked in to any of them.
 Different solutions for different people.